exercism/julia/exercises/concept/leap/.approaches/introduction.md

 ## General remarks

 - Use the remainder operator `%` to find if a number is evenly divisible by another
+- Whenever you have an expression like `if condition; return true; else; return false`, you can rewrite it as `return condition`
 - Prefer `&&` and `||` over `&` and `|` to benefit from [short-circuiting](https://docs.julialang.org/en/v1/manual/control-flow/#Short-Circuit-Evaluation).
 Julia will not evaluate the whole expression but only the expressions that are necessary to determine the result of the entire chain
 - You might be interested to see the Julia standard library's solution: `using Dates; @edit isleapyear(4)`